eqNj/eqN-PD2-Filter/README.md

 ##### Medium - Ideal for well geared characters and those who wish to only see more generally useful items.
 This filter level is also good for those who perfer magic class items that show mostly only be for their current character's class.
 This filter level still shows you all of the niche runeword bases and the best general crafting bases from the Relaxed level, including those useful for LLD.
 Crafting bases shown become specialized at character level 80.
 This filter level finds a happy 'medium' between the Relaxed and SuperStrict filter levels.

 ##### SuperStrict - Ideal for those who partake in high speed mapping, either solo or especially in groups.
 Tailored to only show non-set/unique armors or weapons when they are likely to have a reasonably high value in trading.
 Even at this level, all unique and set items will still show.
-This filter level is useful for those who regularly run high density maps and dungeons and are mostly only looking for items that are easy to trade or .
+This filter level is useful for those who regularly run high density maps and dungeons and are mostly only looking for items that are easy to trade.

 ##### StrictLLD - This is essentially a copy of the SuperStrict filter level, however it will continue to show & sometimes notify when a LLD crafting base drops.
 This level is designed for late ladder and/or targeted LLD item farming.
 LLD crafting bases are marked with purple asterisks.